americanexpress/one-app/docs/articles/Getting-Started.md

 cohesive runtime.
 These experiences, or Holocron modules as we call them empower teams to craft a rich user experience that can be used to compose parts of a web page or as route destinations all on their own.
-One App was built from the ground up with Holocron and its micro front-end architecture, allowing engineers to seamlessly update each module independently and collaborate across teams working together to create a product.
+One App was built from the ground up with Holocron and its micro front end architecture, allowing engineers to seamlessly update each module independently and collaborate across teams working together to create a product.
 While One App comes with a security standard in practice, progressive web app capability and many other features, its feature set can be configured by Holocron modules to your